Satisfactory Academic Progress Appeals

 To appeal, complete the SAP Appeal Form and complete an Academic Plan with your advisor.
 Refer to your suspension notification for deadline dates.

-For more information, visit the Satisfactory Academic Progress Policy page.
+For more information, visit the Satisfactory Academic Progress Policy for a list of factors that will be evaluated.